 With a background in training, Claire has always been focused on delivering the best possible service – whether that be internally or to customers – and it is that drive that she instills into her role as Product Training and Content Manager at Encompass.

-Here, she shares how she came on board with the organisation, how it has felt to watch it develop and why, as long as you have colleagues you can work well and laugh with, anything else can be navigated…
+Here, she shares how she came on board with the organization, how it has felt to watch it develop and why, as long as you have colleagues you can work well and laugh with, anything else can be navigated…

 I worked with Wayne [Johnson, CEO and co-founder] and Graeme [Buchanan, Strategic Projects Manager] at Qantas Holidays, and we built a great friendship.
 From there, I took a job designing and building computer-based training, which we now know as e-learning, before contracting in telecommunications.